Read what inspired Donald Trump to declare - America First

 and social objectives must be effective, but it should also be fair and efficient.

-If elected, I will work with like-minded members of the Congress to establish and enact
+If elected, I will work with like-minded members of the Congress to establish and enact a family-friendly fair tax for individuals and families.

-Our reform and simplification of the tax system cannot stop with a fair system of taxation for individuals and families,
+Our reform and simplification of the tax system cannot stop with a fair system of taxation for individuals and families, while the system of business and corporate taxation is also in urgent need of repair.

 We all love and admire the things that we help to build.

 There is much to be done to build a better and brighter future.
-And, the young must be given an opportunity to participate fully
+And, the young must be given an opportunity to participate fully in the constant renewal of our urban and rural resources, our public parks and sites of natural beauty, as well as to engage their minds in the arts and sciences that must garner solutions in the fields of energy,

 transportation, health, and environmental protection.

-without firm plans for their future.
+We must re-dedicate ourselves to giving every generation of Americans an opportunity to leave a legacy to this country from their own efforts.
+Therefore, we must institute a system of two years' community service for all high school graduates without firm plans for their future.
 Those graduates who do not enter college, join the military services or enter into a work-study or apprenticeship program, will be given an opportunity to learn and gain skills in service to this nation.

 Upon completion of two years of community service, each participant shall be entitled to educational benefits equal to that granted to those who choose to serve this country in uniform.

-For decades, successive administrations have linked welfare benefits to work, this means tested entitlement system has often proved divisive, resulting in untoward consequences for families and communities.
 If, the American people desire that all citizens who can work; do work, then it must be the goal of this nation to assure that there is work for all Americans.

 I am committed to full-employment, and believe that in America, a people dedicated to the principles of personal responsibility, families and enterprise must have the policies and strength of purpose to achieve economic security for all Americans.

 Social Security, our system designed to ensure decent standards of living for all upon retirement, sickness, or disability, must remain strong and fully funded.
 We owe a great debt to our senior citizens.
 All that we enjoy exists because they answered the call to build and secure the America we admire today.
-They planted the crops that adorn our bountiful tables; they worked in the factories that made the goods we so often take for granted; they educated generations of Americans to prepare them to become productive citizens; they healed the sick and developed the miracles of modern medicine.

 We owe a great debt to our senior citizens, and America honors its debts.